e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week5/friday.md

 ### What will you work on today?

-- finished my CSE 167 project

-### What are your blockers?
-- a lot of stuff to do

-### What will you work on today?
 - take a test
 - do the lab
 - write up some code for classes including this one

 ### How close are we to hitting our sprint goals?

 - should have it done before the meeting

 ## <span style="color: red;">Qingyuan Z.</span>